RITANZ – Board Members

 Liz GellertBoard Member

-Liz is an experienced senior associate and specialist litigator in the Simpson Grierson banking and finance department.
-She has approximately 14 years’ experience acting for financial institutions, banks, liquidators, corporates, and creditors in contentious and non-contentious matters relating to insolvency and restructuring issues.
-She has been involved in a number of significant insolvency and restructuring matters and has a broad range of experience in all aspects of complex asset recovery, including cross-border recovery, priority issues, voidable preference claims, security realisation, creditor’s proposals, restructuring, and mortgage law.
+Prior to that she was a private practice specialist litigator at leading Auckland law firms.
+She acted for financial institutions, banks, liquidators, corporates, and creditors in contentious and non-contentious matters relating to insolvency and restructuring issues.
+She was involved in a number of significant insolvency and restructuring matters and has a broad range of experience in all aspects of complex asset recovery, including cross-border recovery, priority issues, voidable preference claims, security realisation, creditor’s proposals, restructuring, and mortgage law.

-Prior to becoming a lawyer, Liz’s first career was with a major trading bank.
-As a result, Liz also understands the needs and drivers of banks and financial institutions, which gives her an additional breadth of understanding of the issues faced in the insolvency industry.
-She has a practical, common-sense approach to dealing with conflict and decision making.
+Prior to becoming a lawyer, Liz’s first career was with Westpac New Zealand Limited.
+Liz understands the needs and drivers of banks and financial institutions, which gives her an additional breadth of understanding of the issues faced in the insolvency industry.
+She has a practical, common-sense approach to dealing with conflict, strategic decision making, and risk assessment.

 Rees LoganBoard Member